 Clinical training in the Adult Upper Extremity Reconstructive Surgery Fellowship includes outpatient evaluation and hospital activities.
 Areas of specialized training focus on open and arthroscopic treatment of patients.

 Rotations concentrate on shoulder reconstruction, elbow reconstruction, shoulder arthroscopy and elbow arthroscopy.
 Participation in trauma-related activities is encouraged and facilitated.

-We provide a balanced exposure to shoulder and elbow problems and adjust the rotation schedule based on each fellow's anticipated needs and previous background and training.
+The fellowship provides balanced exposure to shoulder and elbow problems, and the rotation schedule can be adjusted based on each fellow's anticipated needs and previous background and training.